Unforgettable Douro & Spectacular South of France with Lisbon

 Scenic Freechoice:

-The choice is yours with today’s Scenic Freechoice:
+This morning the choice is yours with Scenic Freechoice:

 Walking tour of Viviers: Admire the many architectural treasures of Viviers on foot, including the Cathedral of St Vincent with its mix of medieval, Gothic and Renaissance styles.
 Afterwards, enjoy some free time to explore Viviers at your leisure.